ADA354/odds-project/README.md

 ## Usage

 Once the application is running, it will fetch real-time football odds for upcoming matches in La Liga, Serie A, and the Europa League for the next 7 days.
 Head-to-head odds will be displayed for each match.
 Make sure to add your API key in the `.env` file to enable data fetching.

----

-This version omits the license section.
-Let me know if this works for you!